Quick tips for designing an accessible website

 Add alt-tags to make images more accessible

-Have you used Alternative Text (ALT-tags) for images on your website?
-If not, this is definitely something that you should consider!
+Have you included Alternative Text (ALT-tags) for the images on your website?
+If not, it’s something worth implementing.

 5